ag2byte/YoutubeAPITest/README.md

 #### Basic Requirements
 The project requires python to be installed on the system.

-This is a Django Project which depends on certial libraries to run.
+This is a Django Project which depends on certain libraries to run.
 Install the requirements using the requirements.txt file as:

  ```pip install -r requirements.txt```